Assistant Attorney General - Public Interest - Public Utilities – Chicago

 Division: Public Interest

 Bureau: Public Utilities – Chicago

 The Public Utilities Bureau represents the People of the State of Illinois with respect to all laws governing public utilities, including energy, water, and telecommunications services.
-The Bureau is responsible for the development of the Attorney General’s public policy on utility and communications issues.
-The principal aim of the Bureau is protecting ratepayers from public utilities’ efforts to alter rates or engage in practices that negatively affect consumers.
+The Bureau is responsible for the development of the Attorney General's public policy on energy, utility, and communications issues.
+The principal aim of the Bureau is protecting ratepayers’ interests in affordable and reliable utility service.

 Applicants must be licensed in Illinois at the time of application and have a strong commitment to public service.
 Candidates should have an interest in complex litigation and be willing to promote regulatory policies on behalf of consumers.
-While background in public utilities or a comparable highly regulated field is helpful, dedication to consumer advocacy is more important.
+While background in public utilities or a comparable highly regulated field is helpful, dedication to consumer advocacy and the public interest is critical.
 Candidates can expect to work with experts to understand principles of utility accounting, economics and engineering.

 To ensure full consideration, please send a cover letter, resume, references, and writing sample to:

 The Illinois Attorney General's Office is an equal opportunity employer.
 The Office considers applicants without regard to race, color, religion, sex, national origin, sexual orientation, age, marital or veteran status, or the presence of a non-job-related medical condition or disability.